Gardening Tips - how to over winter tender bedding plants

 Overwintering in the greenhouse is colder, although tender plants can be nursed through a winter they need to be frost free so it depend on the minimum temperature in your greenhouse, ideally not below 5C.
-Another factor is the damp and mildew; to try and reduce this it is a good idea to raise plants off the ground, see image left.
-This reduces the impact of cold from the ground,and helps to increase ventilation which is vital to the plant's survival over the winter months.
+Another factor is the damp and mildew; to try and reduce this it is a good idea to raise plants off the ground, see image above left.
+This reduces the impact of cold from the ground, and helps to increase ventilation which is vital to the plant's survival over the winter months.
 Damp and mildew can be a problem in the green house, ventilation helps.
-Use a few bricks and a plank to raise the plants off the ground.
+Use a few bricks and planks to raise the plants off the ground.
 If overwintering in the greenhouse it is better to cut the plants back to 10cms and very sparse watering.

 Overwintering in a porch or windowsill

 You can also overwinter plants in a bright porch, or on window sill.
 It is much more difficult in a garage because of the low light levels, although a garage maybe suitable for storing Dahlia tubers.
 Plants on an inside windowsill, which is warmer, will often carry on growing and so require more watering and regular turning because the light coming from only one side.
 If the plant is not turned it will grow unevenly towards the light.
 In a porch it is likely to be cooler so water less and you may need a fleece in prolonged cold spells.

 Some plants can be over wintered in the ground especially if you are in a sheltered area, such as Dahlia, Salvia, Agapanthus especially if the ground is well drained and a thick mulch is essential.